zephyrproject-rtos/zephyr/doc/introduction/index.rst

     * Relay, Friend Node, Low-Power Node (LPN) and GATT Proxy features
     * Both Provisioning bearers supported (PB-ADV & PB-GATT)
     * Highly configurable, fitting in devices with at least 16k RAM

+  * *Virtual File System Interface with LittleFS and FATFS Support*

+    LittleFS and FATFS Support,
+    FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.

+  * *Powerful multi-backend logging Framework*

+    Support for log filtering, object dumping, panic mode, multiple backends (memory, networking, filesystem, console, ..) and integration with the shell subsystem.

+  * *User friendly and full-featured Shell interface*

+    A multi-instance shell subsystem with user-friendly features such as autocompletion, wildcards, coloring, metakeys (arrows, backspace, ctrl+u, etc.) and history.
+Support for static commands and dynamic sub-commands.

+  * *Settings on non-volatile storage*

+    The settings subsystem gives modules a way to store persistent per-device configuration and runtime state.
+Settings items are stored as key-value pair strings.

+  * *Non-volatile storage (NVS)*

+    NVS allows storage of binary blobs, strings, integers, longs, and any combination of these.

 .. include:: ../../README.rst
    :start-after: start_include_here